medialab/minet/docs/cli.md

                                                   In what to search the query.
 Defaults to `text_fields_and_image_text`.
   --sort-by {date,interaction_rate,overperforming,total_interactions,underperforming}
                                                   The order in which to retrieve posts.
 Defaults to `date`.
-  --start-date START_DATE                         The earliest date at which a post could be posted (UTC!).
-You can pass just a year or a year-month for convenience.
   --types TYPES                                   Types of post to include, separated by comma.

 examples: